kigyui/latexpatterns/inflatablehips/02-pattern.md

 device which creates nice alignment notches: https://www.amazon.co.uk/Professional-Garment-Pattern-Stainless-Designer/dp/B07FKQNMWM/

-The pattern is missing a waistband, it's just a rectangle.

 This step always takes much longer than you expect.

 Now on to part 3: transfer pattern and cut the latex: https://github.com/kigyui/latexpatterns/blob/master/inflatablehips/03-transfer.md